enmanuelmag/notify_function/README.md

 # Notifier Function Status
-This library uses a decorator to show a toast in your screen or send you a email, message to discord channel or use a Telegram bot to send you a message when your function has finished.
+This library uses a decorator to show a toast in your screen or send you a email, telegram message or message to discord channel or use a Telegram bot to send you a message when your function has finished.

-## Requeriments

-Please install this packages by yourself depending on your OS:

-- Windows: ```pip3 install win10toast```
-- Ubuntu: ```apt-get install libnotify-bin``` (if don't work try searching how install notify-send for your distro of Linux)

 ## Usage
 There are to methods to use this library: